MattRowe18/CARLA/docs/source/index.rst

 - A Windows or Linux computer with a powerful GPU
 - A working installation of the CARLA simulator
-- A working installation of Python 3.X
+- A working installation of Python 2.7 or 3.X on Linux and Python 3.X on Windows

 Preparation
 ############